 6. Invest in a Good Blender

 Smoothies are the least demanding of all recipes in terms of the wattage and power of a blender.
-You don’t necessarily need a professional grade blender to enjoy smoothies.
+You don’t necessarily need the best blender for smoothies to make professional smoothies.

 Even a basic blender, with a 900-watt motor, can blend smoothies efficiently.
 Eventually, it only has to puree the ingredients, most of which are soft.